mhulse/slinky-cli/README.md

 Move chosen files and/or directories, into a destination directory, and replace with symlinks pointing to the new location.

+The linking gets reversed if symlinks are detected in the source location.

+Chosen files are zipped for archival purposes.

 This is a macOS-specific tool; **USE AT YOUR OWN RISK!**

 Pull requests are welcomed.